strimzi/strimzi-kafka-operator/development-docs/DEV_GUIDE.md

 new Java version, you will need to edit the `~/.mavenrc` file and paste the following line `export JAVA_HOME=/Library/Java/JavaVirtualMachines/openjdk-11.jdk/Contents/Home`.

 You may come across an issue of linking from the above step.
-To solve this run this command `sudo ln -sfn /usr/local/opt/openjdk@11/libexec/openjdk.jdk /Library/Java/JavaVirtualMachines/openjdk-11.jdk`.
+To solve this run this command:
+`sudo ln -sfn /usr/local/opt/openjdk@11/libexec/openjdk.jdk /Library/Java/JavaVirtualMachines/openjdk-11.jdk`.
-If this throws an error that it cannot find the file or directory, navigate into `/Library/Java/` (or how ever deep you can) and create a new folder named `JavaVirtualMachines` followed by creating a file named `openjdk-11.jdk`.
+If this throws an error that it cannot find the file or directory, navigate into `/Library/Java/` (or however deep you can) and create a new folder named `JavaVirtualMachines` followed by creating a file named `openjdk-11.jdk`.
 The folder structure after everything is said and done should look like `/Library/Java/JavaVirtualMachines/openjdk-11.jdk`.
 After doing that run the command at the beginning again and this should link the file and allow you to use maven with OpenJDK